Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Rebar's Effects on Bias

-\begin{remark} For $\Gamma=6$, which \citet[][p.
+A proof of Proposition~\ref{prop:gammaBound} is given in the Appendix. \begin{remark} For $\Gamma=6$, which \citet[][p.
 114]{rosenbaum:2002} characterized as ``a high degree of insensitivity to hidden bias,'' $4\left(\frac{\Gamma^{1/2}-1}{\Gamma^{1/2}+1}\right)\approx 1.7.$ That is, a very weak assumption about the balance of treatment assignment probabilities in a matched pair design constricts the bound in Proposition~\ref{biasBound} by more than half.
 If $\Gamma=3$, the multiplier on $(1-R^2_{\Match})$ is approximately one.
 On the other hand, as $\Gamma\rightarrow \infty$, the multiplier approaches 4, as in Remark \ref{biasBoundRemark}. \end{remark}

 Propositions \ref{biasBound} and \ref{prop:gammaBound} show that by using data from the remnant and covariate matrix $\covMat$ to predict potential outcomes $y_C$, researchers can substantially bound the the bias of their treatment effect estimates.
 The closer the estimates are to the true values, on average, the lower the bound on the bias---the algorithm $\algorithm$ need not be correct in any sense, only predictive.